Active Shooter and Explosives

 Topic Collection: Active Shooter and Explosives

-Research indicates that both the nature and outcome of terrorist attacks and mass shootings are shifting from incidents larger in scale committed by a group to smaller attacks committed by a "lone wolf" or a relatively smaller group of attackers.
-ASPR TRACIE updated this Topic Collection to include recently released resources on lessons learned from actual events in the U.S. and abroad, guidance documents, research, and links to curriculum.
-These resources can help emergency medical professionals plan for and respond to the changing nature of mass shootings or explosive events.
+Terrorist attacks and mass shootings can be committed by “lone wolves” (who are likely connected to extremist communities), or by relatively small groups of attackers.
+As the nature of the incident impacts the type of response (e.g., field and hospital triage), healthcare emergency medical staff must also prepare to treat certain types of injuries (e.g., using tourniquets to stop bleeding related to blast injuries).
+ASPR TRACIE updated this Topic Collection in October 2021 to include recently released resources on lessons learned from actual incidents, guidance documents, research, and links to curriculum.
+These resources can help emergency medical professionals plan for and respond to the changing nature of mass shootings or explosive incidents.

 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.